 The document may only be used for the purposes for which it was commissioned and in accordance with the Terms of the Engagement for the commission.
 This report and all information contained within is rendered void if any information herein is altered or reproduced without the permission of Narla Environmental.
-Unauthorised use of this document in any form whatsoever is prohibited.

-This report is invalid for submission to any third party or regulatory authorities while it is in draft stage.
-Naria Environmental Pty Ltd will not endorse this report if it has been submitted to council while it is still in draft stage.
-This document is and shall remain the property of Naria Environmental Pty Ltd.

-Naria Environmental has prepared this report in accordance with the usual care and thoroughness of the consulting profession, for the sole purpose described above and by reference to applicable standards, guidelines, procedures and practices at the date of issue of this report.
+Unauthorised use of this document in any form wild soever is promoted and the province of th council while it is still in draft stage.
+This document is and shall remain the property of Narla Environmental Pty Ltd. Narla Environmental has prepared this report in accordance with the usual care and thoroughness of the consulting profession, for the sole purpose described above and by reference to applicable standards, guidelines, procedures and practices at the date of issue of this report.
 This report should be read in full and no excerpts are to be taken as representative of the findings.
 No responsibility is accepted by Narla Environmental for use of any part of this report in any other context.
 The review of legislation undertaken by Narla Environmental for this project does not constitute an interpretation of the law or provision of legal advice.
 This report has not been developed by a legal professional and the relevant legislation should be consulted and/or legal advice sought, where appropriate, before applying the information in particular circumstances.
-This report has been prepared on behalf of, and for the exclusive use of, the client who commissioned this report, and is subject to and issued in accordance with the provisions of the contract between Narla Environmental and the client who commissioned this report.
-Narla Environmental accepts no liability or responsibility whatsoever for, or in respect of, any use of, or reliance upon, this report by any third party.
+This report has been prepared on behalf of, and for the exclusive use of, the client who commissioned this report.
+Narla Environmental accepts no liability or responsibility whatsoever for, or in espect of, any use of, or reliance upon, this report by any third party.
 Narla Environmental Pty Ltd has completed this assessment in accordance with the relevant federal, state and local government legislation as well as current industry best practices including guidelines.
 Narla Environmental Pty Ltd accepts no liability for any loss or damages sustained as a result of reliance placed upon this report and any of its content or for any purpose other than that for which this report was intended.